-Automaly are sales and marketing, automation consultants.
-As our name suggests we are passionate about how automation can improve businesses for the better.
+Automaly is an Automation & AI consultancy.
+As our name suggests, we are passionate about how automation can improve businesses for the better.

 Our services include email software implementation, buyer intent data, and sales outsourcing.

-To find out more about how we can help you head over to our Pricing Page and enter your requirements and our team will get straight back to you.
+To learn more about how we can help you, head to our Pricing Page.